rohitshe/TestXenkoRepository/manual/particles/particles-reference/particles-reference-updaters/index.md

 ![images/particles-reference-updaters-0.png](images/particles-reference-updaters-0.png)

 Once a particle is spawned it can change over time before it disappears.
-The Updater acts on all living particles over time, changing their attributes like position, velocity, color, etc. For example a gravity force is an updater which updates the particle's velocity with a constant value, making it accelerate faster towards the ground.
+Updaters act on all living particles over time, changing their attributes like position, velocity, color, etc. For example a gravity force is an updater which updates the particle's velocity with a constant value, making it accelerate faster towards the ground.

 There are several built-in updaters and more will be added in the future.
 The [Custom Particles](../../particles-samples/particles-samples-custom/index.md) sample shows how you can add your own updaters to the engine.